lieff/lge_system/README.md

   2. WaitForMultipleObjects\WaitForSingleObject can wait only on events, mutexes and threads not supported.
   3. PulseEvent not supported bacause it's broken.
   4. WaitThread do not have timeout parameter because pthread_timedjoin_np not available on all platforms.

+LGE System is developed and maintained by https://github.com/lieff